Sheet Music Review

 I even considered writing something like it myself at one point, back at the time my own Keyquest books for electronic keyboard were just out.
-But thank goodness – Lucinda Mackworth-Young has saved us all the effort, and has certainly done a far better job of it than I would ever have done!
+But thank goodness – Lucinda Mackworth-Young has saved us all the effort, and has certainly done a great job of it!

 The quality and diverse appeal of the musical content, the concise and clear explanations, and general presentation throughout are faultless.